Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

-Deciding where to stay in the Dolomites is not an easy task, this is quite a sizeable area of Italy.
+Deciding where to stay in the Dolomites is not an easy task, this is quite a sizeable area of Northern Italy.

 There are so many beautiful alpine towns, skiing resorts and summer destinations that offer something for every type of traveller.

-In this guide, I have narrowed down my 10 best places to stay in the Dolomites.
+In this guide, I have narrowed down my 10 best places to stay and visit in the Dolomites.
 I have compared all of them in two quick and easy-to-read tables, one for summer and one for winter, being these destinations totally different in the two seasons.

 But let’s dive into it